-Making the world a healthier place is one of the values that brings together all public health professionals.
-If you’re a person dedicated to the idea of helping people who need medical assistance, but you’re not a medical practitioner yet, a career in public health could be your calling.
-So you should consider a Bachelor’s or Master’s degree in public health.
+Making the world a healthier place is a key value that brings together all public health organisations and professionals.
+If you’re a person dedicated to the idea of helping people who need medical assistance, but you’re not a medical practitioner yet, a career in Public Health could be your calling.
+So, you should consider a Bachelor’s or Master’s degree in Public Health.

-Public health has a long history of implementing policies that had as final result a substantial improvement of the health of people worldwide.
-Vaccination programmes, family planning or preventive medicine are just a few examples of how public health had a global positive impact.
+Public Health has a long history of implementing policies that improved the health of people worldwide.
+Vaccination programmes, family planning or preventive medicine are just a few examples of how public health had a positive global impact.
 And you can be part of this, too!

 Employers: food and drug administration clinics, clinical biostatistics organisations, local governments, and other public health organisations.

 As a health informatics specialist or biostatistician, you will analyse various types of healthcare data and apply statistical principles to public health and medical research.
 You will deal with clinical trials, genome projects and identify population health trends.
-The work of a biostatistician may also include experimental treatments for diseases, or find connections between living styles and diseases.
+The work of a biostatistician may also include experimental treatments for diseases or finding connections between lifestyles and public health issues.

 Main duties of a health informatics specialist: